DanielEvansLab/DanielEvansLab.github.io/projects.md

 This includes all its text, code, tables, images and all results written to files.

 {% highlight bash %}
-$ echo "rmarkdown::render('longevityTools.Rmd')" | R -slave; R CMD Stangle longevityTools.Rmd
+$ echo "rmarkdown::render('longevityTools.Rmd')" | R --slave; R CMD Stangle longevityTools.Rmd
 {% endhighlight %}